No Match Found

-PPL is an energy retailer, supplying gas and/or electricity to approximately 235,000 domestic members.
-BMHL is a service company to PPL.
-Both PPL and BMHL are headquartered in Bath.
+PPL was an energy retailer, supplying gas and/or electricity to approximately 235,000 domestic members.
+BMHL was a service company to PPL.
+Both PPL and BMHL were headquartered in Bath.

 The rapid rise in market energy prices and the regulatory price cap have squeezed the liquidity position of the Companies and made PPL’s member portfolio loss-making.
 Despite discussions with its key stakeholders, the Companies were not able to secure the requisite funding in order to continue to trade.